el-hult/ws-notify/readme.md

 # WS-NOTIFY

-A web server that server a simple home page.
+A web server that serves a simple home page.
 It connects back with javascript to the server via websockets.
 Then the server sends push notifications via the socket at random intervals.

+In practice, the server is a Spock HTTP server that provides the home page at localhost:8080, and a websocket server provided via the websockets package, listening at port 9160.
+They work in separate threads in the same process.

 ## Develop